belrubio/myPersonalWebsite/_pages/about.md

 description: I'm a researcher in neuroscience.
 subtitle: .
 ---
-I'm a post-doctoral researcher at the [SPECS lab](https://specs.ibecbarcelona.eu/)  from the Institute for Bioengineering of Catalonia (IBEC).
+I'm a postdoctoral researcher at the [SPECS lab](https://specs.ibecbarcelona.eu/)  from the Institute for Bioengineering of Catalonia (IBEC).
 My work aims at identifying the principles of motor recovery after brain injury and developing technological solutions for neurorehabilitation.

 ### Education